Artificial Intelligence is everywhere, reshaping how we live and work.

 Why Soft Skills Still Matter in the Age of AI

-AI is the ultimate power tool, and has become part of everyday life— analyzing data, drafting emails, and even responding to customer queries.
+AI has become the ultimate power tool, woven into everyday life— analyzing data, drafting emails, and even responding to customer queries.

 In the sections ahead, we’ll explore how soft skills remain your true superpower in the age of AI.